millerms/CranburyChiropractic/_pages/services/full-spine-extremities.md

 classes: wide
 ---

-## Overview
-Stiff or “stuck” joints—spine or extremities—can change how you move and feel.
-We assess the whole system and, when it fits your goals, use precise, hands‑on adjustments for both spine and limbs.
-{: .reveal .reveal--fade }

 ### Why adjustments may help
-Joints are packed with position receptors that talk to your nervous system; clearer input commonly translates to smoother, easier movement.
-We explain each step and only adjust when it fits your goals.
+Joints—and the muscles and tendons around them—are packed with proprioceptors that feed your central nervous system and helps your body understand where it is in space.
+Cleaner input lets your brain send more accurate motor output to muscles and even modulates blood-vessel tone.
+Better coordination, smoother movement, and more comfortable motion follow.
+We walk you through every step and only adjust when it fits your needs.
 {: .reveal .reveal--fade }

 ### When we use it
+- Discomfort or pain that isn’t resolving
-- Stiffness/tightness that limits **range of motion**
+- Stiffness or tightness that limits **range of motion**
-- Discomfort that isn’t resolving with exercise alone
+- Feeling "off" or "off-balance"
-- Returning to activity after sprains/strains (once it’s safe)
+- Returning to activity after injury (once it’s safe)
-- Feeling “off” with squats, steps, overhead reach, or grip {: .reveal .reveal--up }
+{: .reveal .reveal--up }

 ### What to expect
-1. **Movement & joint screen** – we look at motion, comfort, and how areas influence each other
-2. **Adjustment (if appropriate)** – gentle positioning and a quick, controlled thrust
-3. **Add-ons as needed** – soft-tissue work or simple activation/mobility exercises
-4. **Home plan** – focused exercises to keep gains between visits
+1. **Examine & explain** — thorough history, orthopedic, neurologic, and chiropractic exams; we discuss options and answer questions
+2. **Setup** — comfortable positioning and clear instructions so you know what to expect
+3. **Adjustment** — a quick, small-amplitude thrust to a specific joint; a pop may or may not occur
+4. **Recheck** — confirm changes in motion and comfort, and plan next steps
-5. **Rechecks** – confirm progress and adjust the plan {: .reveal .reveal--up }
+{: .reveal .reveal--up }

 ### How we measure progress
 - Range-of-motion and functional tasks (squat, step-down, overhead reach)
-- Comfort during daily activities and exercise
+- Decreases in pain and discomfort during daily activities and exercise
 - Strength/coordination changes with simple tests
 {: .reveal .reveal--up }